 To learn more about PEP, please consult Appendix K in the Faculty Search Activities Guide.

 UMass Amherst offers two ways to increase the ranks of tenure-system faculty who will contribute to the campus goals of greater equity and inclusion.
-Faculty members can now be hired as part of the Tenure-Track Pathway or the Postdoctoral Pathway Fellowship based on their life experiences and scholarship, as well as their mentoring, teaching and outreach activities.
+Faculty members can now be hired as part of the Tenure-Track Pathway based on their life experiences and scholarship, as well as their mentoring, teaching and outreach activities.

 To learn more about pathways, please consult Appendix J in the Faculty Search Activities Guide.